 In some fields as universities, finance and insurances, instrument making or railroad construction, chemistry and pharmacy, Switzerland limped the other countries, but later turned on often powerfully.

-However Switzerland joined in the modernization of the agriculture (from 1750) as well as the mechanization and industrialization of craft and trade (from 1800) an got prosperity.
+However Switzerland joined in the modernization of the agriculture (from 1750) as well as the mechanization and industrialization of craft and trade (from 1800) and got prosperity.

 Whole industries are missing – but good suppliers

 Some industries are missing completely in Switzerland, for example the building of automobiles, entertainment electronics and computer.
-Insignificant is the production of ships, airplanes and arms as well as optics and cameras.
+Of no great importance is the production of ships, airplanes and arms as well as optics and cameras.
 Missing are also internationally known drinks and spirits as well luxuries as fashion, accessories and cosmetics, precious furniture and décor.

-Swiss industry is mostly active as suppliers, for example with insulations for the automotive industry, fragrances for the perfume industry or with silk and embroideries for the haute couture.
+Swiss industry is mostly active as suppliers, for example with insulations for the automotive industry, fragrances and flavors for the perfume industry or with silk and embroideries for the haute couture.